Baaejh/PYTHON--CDL_Livestream_Viewer/README.md

 <b>| Future updates / Patches: |</b>

+- Code Refactoring / Fixes / Testing:
+	- This project Runs consistantly and contains basic error handling ect, but a production build would require further testing to ensure maximum usability / reliability.

 - userbility Updates:
 	- Additional Browsers to be added
 	- Support for 2 step authentication for activision accounts